dmulyalin/ttp/docs/source/Overview.rst

 Motivation
 ----------

-While networking devices continue to develop API capabilities there is a big footprint of legacy and not-so devices in the field, these devices are lacking of any well developed API to retrieve structured data, the closest they can get is SNMP and CLI text output.
-Moreover, even if some devices have API and capable of representing their configuration or state data in the form that can be consumed programmatically, in certain cases, the amount of work that needs to be done to make use of these capabilities outweighs the benefits or value of produced results.
+While networking devices continue to develop API capabilities, there is a big footprint of legacy and not-so devices in the field, these devices are lacking of any well developed API to retrieve structured data, the closest they can get is SNMP and CLI text output.
+Moreover, even if some devices have API capable of representing their configuration or state data in the format that can be consumed programmatically, in certain cases, the amount of work that needs to be done to make use of these capabilities outweighs the benefits or value of produced results.

 There are a number of tools available to parse text data, but, author of TTP believes that parsing data is only part of the work flow, where the ultimate goal is to make use of the actual data.